Orthopaedic Trauma & Fracture Care: Pushing the Envelope

 Orthopaedic surgeons, physician assistants, surgical assistants, nurses and other healthcare professionals whose scope of practice includes trauma and fracture care.

 Upon completion of this course, attendees should be able to:

-Identify emerging techniques in trauma and fracture care with discussion of where they stand relative to evidence-based medicine and standard of care
+Know several emerging techniques in Trauma and Fracture Care with discussion of where they stand relative to evidence-based medicine and standard of care

-Compare the advantages and disadvantages of surgical treatment options for fractures of the extremities, pelvis, and thorax
+Discuss the advantages and disadvantages of surgical treatment options for fractures of the extremities and pelvis

 A special thank you to this years supporting companies!
 For information about supporting this course, please download the Exhibitor Prospectus here.

 Smith & Nephew

 A small block of rooms has been reserved at a special group rate of $239.00 per night plus taxes and fees.
 To receive the group rate, reservations must be made by Wednesday, January 10, 2018.
 To receive the group rate, please click here to book your stay online.

 Please notify the Continuing Medical Education Office, 4115 W Spruce St, Tampa FL 33607 or call 813-877-8096 a minimum of ten working days in advance of the event if a reasonable accommodation for a disability is needed.